How to update apps on Mac

 Why should you update Mac software

-And that’s just the stuff I can see.
-The older apps get, the more vulnerable they are to security issues and the more likely they are to be incompatible with newer software.
-Really, it’s a hassle I don’t need.
+The older apps get, the more vulnerable they become to security issues and the more likely they are incompatible with newer software.
+Therefore, the risks of getting infected increase, and so does the likelihood of running into app crashes.
+Really, it’s a hassle we don’t need.

 The most straightforward way to update apps on your Mac is to use the Mac App Store.
-This feature collects updates to any app you’ve downloaded, as well as your Mac OS operating system.
+This feature collects updates to any app you’ve downloaded from the App Store as well as your macOS.